-(Ref.: 40 CFR 63.6602, 63.6625(j), and Table 2c of Subpart ZZZZ)
+(Ref.: 40 CFR 63.6602, 63.6625(j), and Item 6 and Footnotes 1 and 2 of Table 2c of Subpart ZZZZ)

-- 3.B.13 For Emission Points AA-011 and AA-012, the permittee shall comply with the following requirements: - (a) Operate and maintain the engines according to the manufacturer's emission-related written instructions or develop and follow a maintenance plan which provides to the extent practicable for the maintenance and operation of the engines in a manner consistent with good air pollution practice for minimizing emissions. - (b) The engines must have a non-resettable hour meter if one is not already installed. - (c) Minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
+- 3.B.12 For Emission Point AA-012, the permittee shall comply with the following requirements: - (a) Operate and maintain the engine according to the manufacturer's emission-related written instructions or develop and follow a maintenance plan which provides to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution practice for minimizing emissions. - (b) The engine must have a non-resettable hour meter if one is not already installed. - (c) Minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.